 Prado’s research aims at the benefits of high-protein diets for cancer patients.
 The conclusion is that children, pregnant women, obese, diabetes, and active people can benefit by increasing their protein intake.
 In addition, it is also recommended for people over the age of 45.

 Age depreciates body muscle, but the benefit of taking a high-protein diet can prevent muscle loss and may increase body mass.
-Muscle wasting consumes muscles that can take the body many months or years to rebuild.
+Muscle wasting consumes muscles that can take many months or years to rebuild.
 You can face muscle depletion without knowing because the change is insignificant in appearance.
 People with average body weight can lose muscle mass unknowingly.

 6. Protein Anabolism or Catabolism

 Catabolism is the opposite of anabolism.
 The process digests protein into smaller amino acids.
 The body always uses catabolism to repair damaged cells and make new ones.
 The process repairs cells in the skin, muscles, and the entire body.
 Catabolism is what repairs micro tears in the muscle during exercise.
-A meal with sufficient dietary protein will make it easy for the body to repair quickly, recover and grow muscle.
+A meal with sufficient dietary protein will make it easy for the body to repair quickly, recover, and grow muscle.

 7. Variety is the spice of high-protein meals